-With Markerless AR, this industry able to map directions, find nearby places, etc. to deliver better user engagement.
-For travelers, there are some fantastic apps like BuUuk that displays nearby restaurants in the camera view and shows special deals.
+With Markerless AR, this industry is able to map directions, find nearby places, etc. to deliver better user engagement.
+For travelers, there are some fantastic apps like BuUuk that display nearby restaurants in the camera view and show special deals.
 Kabaq is another AR application that shows new restaurant menus with an interactive 360-view of each dish, ingredients, and correct portion size.

 Augmented reality has also found a strong foothold in education, with schools and learning centers using it to help students to learn and understand their surroundings.
 AR tech has also been used in the classroom to provide practical knowledge of especially science and math and other subjects like astronomy and music as well.

 Some of the exciting education apps like Elements 4D, Quiver, and Math Alive engage students with learning material to energize their everyday lessons with three-dimensional overlays.